 Education, Licensure, and Experience: I am licensed as a psychologist in both Oregon (2963) and Washington (PY00003106).
 I completed my Doctor of Psychology degree at Nova Southeastern University (APA-accredited) in Florida in 2003.
-I have over a decade of experience providing individual psychotherapy, group counseling, couple counseling, and crisis response with clients ranging in age from 18 to 60+ and from highly varied backgrounds, mainly in university counseling center settings as well as private practice.
+I have over 15 years of experience providing individual psychotherapy, group counseling, couple counseling, and crisis response with clients ranging in age from 18 to 60+ and from highly varied backgrounds, mainly in university counseling center settings as well as private practice.
 In addition, I have provided clinical supervision to many psychology trainees.
-I have helped clients with many kinds of concerns, including but not limited to depressive and anxiety disorders, traumatic and/or oppressive experiences, people with disordered eating or substance use concerns, people with relationship difficulties, and identity exploration.
+I have helped clients with many kinds of concerns, including but not limited to depressive and anxiety disorders, traumatic and/or oppressive experiences, people with relationship concerns, and identity exploration.
 My work as a generalist means I have a broad knowledge base and am highly adaptable.

+At this time due to COVID, services are offered primarily via telehealth.
+Ultimately I plan to offer both telehealth and in-person services in order to flexibly respond to client needs.
 Working with people one-on-one to understand their concerns and collaborate on change is my passion.
-While I am a generalist in my work and am interested in working with a wide variety of individuals, I also have some special areas of interest which include: working with depression, anxiety, relationship concerns, women’s issues and gender diversity, sexual diversity, fertility and pregnancy loss, body image, healing from sexual trauma and other forms of power-based personal violence, social justice issues, changing patterns of substance use, and university student success and mental health.
+While I am a generalist in my work and am interested in working with a wide variety of individuals, I also have some special areas of interest which include: working with depression, anxiety, relationship concerns, women’s issues and gender diversity, sexual diversity, fertility and pregnancy loss, body image, healing from sexual trauma and other forms of power-based personal violence, social justice issues, and university student success and mental health.

 I completed my Psy.D. in 2003 from an APA-accredited program.
-I have supervised pre-doctoral psychology interns and practicum students, and have experience doing so at an APA-accredited training site.
+I have supervised a post-doctoral psychology resident, several pre-doctoral psychology interns and practicum students, and have experience doing so at an APA-accredited training site.
 I am open to supervising interns or residents, as well as providing consultation for early career therapists.

-I am not currently in-network for any insurance companies; however I can provide documentation to submit to insurance for out of network benefit coverage.
+I am currently in-network for Moda, Regence/BCBS, and PacificSource commercial plans for generalist individual psychotherapy (in-office or telehealth).
+For other insurance companies I can provide documentation to submit for out-of-network benefit coverage.